codacy/codacy-checkstyle/docs/description/TrailingComment.md

-The check to ensure that requires that comments be the only thing on a line.
+The check to ensure that lines with code do not end with comment.
 For the case of `//` comments that means that the only thing that should precede it is whitespace.
 It doesn't check comments if they do not end a line; for example, it accepts the following:
 `Thread.sleep( 10 /*some comment here*/ );` Format property is intended to deal with the `} // while` example.